 Schools out, it’s like the summer holidays all over again.
-With much of the world in isolation or quarantine, schools closed and unable to send the children to grandparents for help with care, it may be that you are racking your brains as to what to do with them.
-So we’re sharing some ideas for keeping kids entertained during lockdown.
+However, with much of the world in isolation or quarantine, schools closed and unable to send the children to grandparents for help with care, it may be that you are racking your brains as to what to do with them.
+Therefore, we’re sharing some ideas for keeping kids entertained during lockdown.

 How often do you just do something for the sake of it?
 For the sheer joy in that moment?
 For this, you can actually use your kids as inspiration and learn from them.
 You could ask them what they want to do or how they want to play.